Diving in the Maldives

 Another northern atoll is Noonu Atoll.
 It is an island in the north of the Maldives that has some exciting dive sites like Orimas Thilaat (a drop that leads to a sandy channel at 30m and then to a shark cleaning station) and Christmas Tree Rock (a pinnacle with an interesting shape with swim throughs and coral gardens, depth of 2-15m).
 The waters at this site can get choppy during the rainy season with currents of over 2 knots.
-In this area you can see grey reef sharks and eagle rays, orange basslets, dottybacks, snapper, and trevallies.
+In this area, you can see grey reef sharks and eagle rays, orange basslets, dottybacks, snapper, and trevallies.

-Scuba diving in Maldives is all year round but there are 2 seasons in the Maldives that depend on the wind.
+Scuba diving in the Maldives is all year round but there are 2 seasons in the Maldives that depend on the wind.

-There is the northeast monsoon from December to May during wich the waters are the calmest.
+There is the northeast monsoon from December to May during which the waters are the calmest.
 The visibility on the eastern side is best; 20-30 meters and 15-20 meters on the western side, due to the large amount of plankton flowing out of the channels from this side.

-Maldives diving is for all experience levels because the diverse nature of dive sites in the Maldives.
+Maldives diving is for all experience levels because of the diverse nature of dive sites in the Maldives.
 Be sure to choose the right island.
 Less experienced divers can enjoy the more sheltered reefs located away from fast flowing currents.
 The more experienced divers can enjoy some of the best drift dives in the world.